Asharalikhan4/Operating-Systems-Notes/Notes.md

 - Efficiency: An OS allows the computer system resources to be used in an efficient manner.

 - Ability to Evolve: An OS should be constructed in such a way as to permit the effective development, testing and introduction of new system functions at the same time without interfering with service

+<h1> <span>Lec 02 : </span>Types of Operating System</h1>

+<h3>Types of Operating System:</h3>

+<h6>Single Tasking Operating System</h6>

+- This type of Operating System can run only one program at a particular time.
+- They allow only one process at a time in the ram. ex - MS-DOS
+- They are very inefficient.

+Multiprogramming Operating System - A computer running more than one program at a time (like running Excel and Firefox simultaneously).

+Multitasking Operating System – Tasks sharing a common resource (like 1 CPU).

+Multiprocessing Operating System– A computer using more than one CPU at a time.

+Multithreading Operating System - This is an extension of multitasking.

+Multiuser Operating System - This refers to the system where multiple users sitting on different computers can access a single OS resource.

+Primary components in a Computer System with an Operating System:
+User

+System and application programs

+Operating system

+Hardware